Web Hosting For Bloggers Explained: What Is It For & How To Use It?

 GOING SELF HOSTED WITH YOUR BLOG

 Another term used for buying hosting is “going self-hosted”.
 You might have come across it because all bloggers and website owners suggest that you take this step if you want to achieve anything with your blog.

 To me, it just sounded like they were trying to sell me something and I didn’t understand the benefits of buying hosting for a really long time, until I actually did my research on it.
 And I’m going to try to explain this in simple terms because I know how confused I was about the entire concept when I first started.

-Look at paying for hosting as paying for your internet rent (which is surprisingly super cheap and can start at under $4 a month).
+Look at paying for hosting as paying for your internet rent (which is surprisingly super cheap and can start from under $3 a month).
 Instead of crashing on somebody’s couch and not actually be in control of your blog, you get to store your content and blog in a web server provided by the hosting company.

 It’s almost like you’re paying mortgage fees and you get to own the house, everything that’s in it and do with it as you please (yes, you can even decorate it so it looks different from all the other houses on the block).
 Isn’t that amazing!